• Gluten-Free Recipes

 • Add veggies - You can stir in baby or regular, chopped spinach leaves, diced, cooked red peppers, mushrooms, onions, or other vegetables like zucchini into the pasta.

-• Add meat - Add browned, ground beef or vegetarian Beyond Meat to the casserole dish for a heartier meal.
+• Add protein - Add browned, ground vegetarian Beyond Meat or a veggie protein of choice to the casserole dish for a heartier meal.

 • Try a different pasta shape - You could use macaroni or shells in this dish with good results.
 I like to use penne or ziti, but any shaped pasta with "nooks and crannies" for the sauce to seep into should work well.
 Don't use a thin noodle like spaghetti, though!